 If your kitchen cupboards are straining under the weight of all those World’s Best Mum mugs, you’ll be pleased to hear that the gift you’ve always wanted (but been too afraid to ask for) is finally ready.

 Mothers in the UK were treated to an outrageously huge breast amidst London’s skyline this Mother’s Day.

 What?
 Isn’t that what you want for Mother’s Day?

-Advertising firm, Mother London, organised the humongous inflatable breast to raise awareness of (and hopefully lessen) the social stigma surrounding breastfeeding.
+The advertising firm, Mother London, organized the humongous inflatable breast to raise awareness of (and hopefully lessen) the social stigma surrounding breastfeeding.

-Joining in with the #FreeTheFeed campaign to normalise breastfeeding, Mother London wanted to reach out to the mothers of London this Mother’s Day.
+Joining in with the #FreeTheFeed campaign to normalize breastfeeding, Mother London wanted to reach out to the mothers of London this Mother’s Day.
 According to the ad agency’s website:

 “It’s hard to believe that in 2017 UK mothers still feel watched and judged when feeding in public, by bottle or breast.
 This was our Mother’s Day project.
 A celebration of every woman’s right to decide how and where they feed their children without feeling guilty or embarrassed about their parenting choices.”

 A mother’s right to breastfeed in public is protected under the UK laws on discrimination, though sadly not everybody knows that.
 As such, it’s not uncommon for women to be asked to stop breastfeeding in restaurants and other public places.